 Areas of Consideration for a Financial Checkup

-As you prepare for your financial checkup, it’s a good idea to consider the following financial areas, and make adjustments as necessary:
+As you prepare for your financial checkup, you should consider the following financial areas, and make adjustments as necessary:

 - Financial plan: Next, review your financial plan, and your overall financial goals.
 Are you on track?
 Is your financial plan still helping you reach your goals?
 Or have things changed enough that you need to make tweaks to your financial plan?
-If you have moved off course from your financial plan, now is a good time to get back on track.
+If you’ve moved off course from your financial plan, now is a good time to get back on track.
 Recognize what you need to do to bring your spending and saving back in line with your long-term financial goals.

 - Investments: Consider your investment accounts.
 Does your asset allocation still make sense?
 Has your allocation drifted away from what you want?
-Review the fees you are paying as well.
+Review the fees you’re paying, as well.
 If you have investments that are racking up the fees for you, consider switching things up.
-It might also make sense to consolidate your investment accounts in some cases.
+In some cases, it might also make sense to consolidate your investment accounts.

-Now is also a good time to review your tax liability, and look for ways to reduce your taxes before the end of the year.
-Part of your financial checkup should also include a look at the deductions and credits you might be able to squeeze in before the year ends, whether it’s buying business equipment or donating to charity.
+Now is also a good time to review your tax liability and look for ways to reduce your taxes before the end of the year.
+Part of your financial checkup should also include a look at the deductions and credits you might be able to squeeze in before the year ends — whether it’s buying business equipment or donating to charity.